kodecocodes/english-style-guide/README.md

 **menu**

 We use the "▸" character for menu separators.
 To wit: "File ▸ New ▸ From Template".
 The use of the backslashes — "File\New\From Template" — has been deprecated.
+However, please continue to use forward slashes as path separators as in "myproject/assets/puppy.jpg".

 ```none
 ▸